 What you should know about tooth decay is that it is an escalating condition that gets worse with time.
 It may take months or years before the effects become more visible.
 You will only experience some slight pain on the affected tooth during the early stages.
 Tooth decay occurs when bacteria on your teeth break down sugar from some of the food and drinks you consume to produce acid.
 This acid is responsible for wearing out your enamel, exposing you to tooth decay.

 Tooth decay is a progressive condition that goes through several stages.
-You should move in fast to save the state of your teeth in any of these stages to minimize the chances of it becoming worse.
+You should move in fast and drop by dentists in syracuse ny or one near you to save the state of your teeth in any of these stages to minimize the chances of it becoming worse. to save the state of your teeth in any of these stages to minimize the chances of it becoming worse.
 Here are the stages of tooth decay.

 This is the initial stage of tooth decay where the signs of attack on your enamel start showing up.
 White or brown spots will start forming on the surface of your teeth.
 It is usually as a result of the acid action taking place.
 The wearing out happens because of demineralization of your enamel.
 This may also be as a result of the loss of calcium.
 It is the first stage that can be detected easily.
 Less pain is experienced during this stage, so it might be hard for some people to tell whether their teeth are in good shape.
 You can move in to improve your condition at this stage before it escalates.